jmt1423/OneAnalytics/README.md

 The project is designed as monorepo where each part of the application is an independent package.
 Each package could have own tech stack, tests, dependencies, frameworks, etc.
 All internal names are prefixed by `@vite-electron-builder/*`.
-There are no technical reasons for this.
-It's just for you to make it easier to understand the architecture.

-Initially, the repository contains only a few packages.4

 ### Packages with building tools: